Mark Emblidge

-Mark E. Emblidge (born 1953) has worked on policy issues on behalf of literacy in the U.S. for at-risk populations from childhood through adulthood.
+Mark E. Emblidge (born 1953) is a college professor and political activist who has focused his career on policy issues related to literacy in the United States for at-risk populations from childhood through adulthood.

-Early life and schooling
+Early life and education

-Emblidge was born in upstate New York in 1953.
+Emblidge was born in Upstate New York in 1953.
 His family is of Dutch Irish descent.
-He graduated from Oakton High School in Vienna, Virginia, and received a BA in political science at Gordon College, Massachusetts, and a master's degree and doctorate in education at the University of Virginia.
+He graduated from Oakton High School in Vienna, Virginia, and received a BA in political science at Gordon College, Massachusetts, and a master's degree and doctorate in education from the University of Virginia.

-Career in education
+Career

-Emblidge currently serves as an affiliate professor at the School of Education at Virginia Commonwealth University (VCU).
-In 2004 he became the Director of the Literacy Institute at VCU.
-Established to provide research and development projects that study the problems of illiteracy, the Literacy Institute has attracted three Early Reading First grants from the U.S. Department of Education from 2004 through 2011 totaling over $12 million.
-These grants, which focused on children and adults in poverty, resulted in an innovative project called "Excell" (Excellence in Children's Early Language and Literacy), which promotes early language and literacy acquisition for pre-K students in various communities and schools throughout Richmond, Virginia.
-Emblidge served as the three grants' principal investigator.

-Overseeing a Bill and Melinda Gates Foundation Grant in 1999, he became the founding director of Communities in Schools (CIS) of Virginia, which he started with U.S. Senator Mark Warner and former U.S. Senator George Allen.
-CIS develops alternative remedies for at-risk juvenile students who are in danger of dropping out of high school.
+Politics and government

+Beginning in the 1980s, Emblidge has worked for the Democratic Party on the state and national levels.
+He worked as the financial director of Chuck Robb's Virginia gubernatorial campaign in 1981 and as the Democratic Party's national finance director from 1982 to 1983.
+In 1983 and 1984, he worked on John Glenn's campaign in the 1984 Democratic presidential primary.

-Pursuing his lifelong interest in promoting literacy across the lifespan, Emblidge became the founding Executive Director of the Virginia Literacy Foundation (VLF) in Richmond, Virginia, which he established with Virginia's former first lady, Jeannie Baliles in 1987, a position he continues to hold to this day.
+In 1985, he served as the transition director for Virginia's Attorney General-elect Mary Sue Terry and on the education transition team for Virginia Governor-elect Timothy M. Kaine (November 2005-January 2006).
+In 1987, Emblidge was the founding Executive Director of the Virginia Literacy Foundation (VLF) in Richmond, Virginia, which he established with Virginia's former first lady, Jeannie Baliles, a position he continues to hold to this day.
 The VLF provides grants and technical advice and training to Virginia's community-based and faith-based literacy organizations.

-Work on political campaigns and transition teams

-In addition to his interest in promoting literacy for children and adults, Emblidge has been active in national and local politics.